dahak-taco documentation¶

 Getting Started¶

-is a lightweight wrapper around Snakemake tasks.
+taco is a lightweight wrapper around Snakemake tasks.

 Kind of like a corn tortilla.

-These sections will cover how to get up and running with taco
+These sections will cover how to get up and running with taco.

 Installation - how to install taco